 In addition to our IT partnership, protecting the firm and its clients is a fundamental responsibility of every CSC employee.
 We provide employee training on best practices for cyber security and avoiding risky behavior.
-We recognize that the nature of cybercrime is constantly evolving, and such, conduct periodic vulnerability assessments based on our firm's use of technology, third-party vendor relationships, reported changes in cybercrime methodologies, and in response to any attempted cyber incident, among other circumstances.
+We recognize that the nature of cybercrime is constantly evolving, and periodic such, conduct vulnerabilitv as assessments based on our firm's use of technology, third-party vendor relationships, reported changes in cybercrime methodologies, and in response to any attempted cyber incident, among other circumstances.
 We strive to constantly improve our cyber security policies and procedures.

-Please describe where your primary network resides and the physical security surrounding it.
+9. Please describe where your primary network resides and the physical security surrounding it.